AdityaEXP/AdityaEXP/README.md

-I am aditya nothing else to do with you
+# Aditya
+## hey there i am just a lazy coder like you